Home Page

 Solent chop and the breeze were cut up by the milling fleets, losing the

-predictable speed needed amongst the huge fleet of smaller boats getting
+predictable speed needed amongst the huge fleet of boats getting

 ready under engine.
 It became clearer that seeing a big race is less